amancevice/fest/docs/google.md

 ## Use Service Account

-After downloading the `client_secret.json` credentials file, put it in a safe place on your file system and set the value of the environmental variable `GOOGLE_SERVICE_ACCOUNT`.
+After downloading the `client_secret.json` credentials file, put it in a safe place on your file system and set the value of the environmental variable `GOOGLE_APPLICATION_CREDENTIALS`, as specified by the [docs](https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable).

 Create an instance of the Google Calendar API client: